Barmentia/party-invites/README.md

 # party-invites

-This is a personal project with the examples of the book Pro ASP.NET Core MVC
+This is a project with the examples of the book Pro ASP.NET Core MVC.